navapbc/template-application-flask/docs/app/database/database-management.md

 When multiple migrations are created that point to the same `down_revision` a branch is created, with the tip of each branch being a "head".
-The above history command will show this, but a list of just the heads can been retrieved with:
+The above history command will show this, but a list of just the heads can be retrieved with:

 ```sh
 make db-migrate-heads